pc2/JHub-HPC-Interface/README.md

 #### Start the configuration wizard

-Just type following in your terminal:
+Just type the following in your terminal:
 ```bash
 ./jh_slurm_wizard
 ```